reactjs/rfcs/text/0000-new-version-of-context.md

 ```

 To update the context value, the parent re-renders and passes a different value.
+Changes to context are detected using `Object.is` comparison.
+(Referred to as
+strict comparision in this proposal, though `Object.is` is different from `===`
-Changes to context rely on strict comparison.
-This is meant to encourage the use
+in some edge cases.)
+This is meant to encourage the use of immutable or
-of immutable or persistent data structures.
-In the typical scenario, context is
+persistent data structures.
+In the typical scenario, context is updated by
-updated by calling `setState` on the provider's parent.
+calling `setState` on the provider's parent.

 The consumer uses a render prop API: